What is Ultimology?

 The Department of Ultimology is part of the Orthogonal Methods Group (OMG), a research group based at CONNECT, the Science Foundation Ireland Research Centre for Future Networks and Communications.
 OMG is a research platform within CONNECT that works in critical and creative relation/tension with technology.

 The department was initiated with the support of Trinity Creative Challenge Award.
 Ongoing research and further developments are made possible through a number of partnerships and collaborations, including support from Dublin City Council, Dun Laoghaire Rathdown County Council, the Grazer Kunstverein, CONNECT Centre for Future Networks and Communications, and the generosity of numerous wise and brilliant individuals.
-Throughout 2017 the department is supported by the Arts Council of Ireland through a curator in residence award.
-Kate Strain is the 2017 curator in residence for CONNECT.
+Throughout 2017 the department was supported by the Arts Council of Ireland through a curator in residence award.

 The Department of Ultimology envisages a 100 year existence as a field of study at Trinity College Dublin.